kevinmcaleer/kevsrobots.com/web/robots/pythonai/part1.md

 [![How do AI Assistants Diagram](/assets/img/pythonai/part1_004.png){:class="img-fluid w-25"}](/assets/img/pythonai/part1_004.png)

 #### Logic Flow
+AI Assistants are typcially connected to a web service for converting sound samples to text; Siri can do this on device, whereas Amazon Alexa and Google Home devices rely on the web service.

+Originally this project uses the same Google voice service API, and accompanying python client to send voice data to the cloud, however Google has since changed this to a paid for service.
+We will instead use Vosk which is a Python library that can do voice to text without an internet connection.

+The logical flow of tasks for voice recognition looks like this:

-* Listen for a wake word
+* **Wake** - Listen for a wake word
-* If heard listen for a known command (use elastic search and fuzzy logic to derive command from many possible ways of saying it)
+* **Listen** - If wake word is heard, then listen for a known command
-* Execute the known command
+* **Act** - Execute the known command
-* Speak response
+* **Respond** - Speak response

 [![How do AI Assistants Diagram](/assets/img/pythonai/part1_005.png){:class="img-fluid w-25"}](/assets/img/pythonai/part1_005.png)

 ---

 ### A overview sketch of out AI Assistant

+I like to sketch out things before I work on them, this helps by using the spacial part of my brain to separate out the different components of the system.

 The Initial idea is:

-* The core AI code is a loop, listening to speech, or taking actions from the Web UI
+* The core AI code is a loop, listening to speech, or taking actions from the Web UI, the core loop can also be referred to as the ***Orchestrator***
 * We can add Skills as we go
   * Home Automation
   * Weather
   * News
   * Fun - Jokes
+  * Calendar

 [![How do AI Assistants Diagram](/assets/img/pythonai/part1_007.png){:class="img-fluid w-25"}](/assets/img/pythonai/part1_007.png)

 ---

 ### AI Assistant Architecture

-Our AI Assistant is made up of a number of parts:
+Our AI Assistant is therefore made up of a number of parts:

-* The Speech Engine
-  * Speech Recognition
-  * Speech Synthesis
+* **The Speech Engine**
+  * ***Speech Recognition*** - either on-device, or web service
+  * ***Speech Synthesis*** - there is a nice python library called 'Python Text to Speech v3' or `pyttsx3`
-* The Orchestration Engine
+* **The Orchestration Engine**
 * The Web UI
 * The Skills
   * News